 identification of the contained objects and/or sub-folders (i.e. children in the hierarchy of the storage)

 Retrieve information about a set of folders.

+Manage subscriptions to event notifications on changes occurring in the network message storage

+Notify client(s) about network message storage events

-Editor’s note: re-visit this list to add other operations added to the TS (e.g. sync)
+Manage synchronization between client local storage and network message storageEditor’s note: re-visit this list to add other operations added to the TS (e.g. sync)